D: Oliver Stone

 A very impressive ensemble of actors make this a definitive film from the early 1990's, and though it's length may lean towards bum-numbing, it's well worth watching for Costner's loquacious courtroom monologue, including the "magic bullet theory" and excerpts from the famous Zapruder film.

-Let the conspiracies begin here.
+Let the conspiracy theories begin here.